Man stabbed another man ‘50 to 70′ times, killing him then stealing his tablet, Mesa police say - NewsBreak

 AZFamily

-PHOENIX - A man is dead and a woman is injured following a crash in north Phoenix.
-Phoenix Police say the single-car crash happened on Aug.
-18 near 21st Avenue and Bell Road.
-A man in his late-40s was pronounced dead at the scene and the woman was taken to a nearby hospital in critical condition.
+PHOENIX (3TV/CBS 5) — One person has been killed and another injured after a car crashed into a pole in north Phoenix.
+The crash happened around 7:20 a.m. near 19th Avenue and Bell Road.
+Phoenix police confirm that a man in his late 40s was pronounced dead on scene and that a woman was taken to a nearby hospital for treatment.
+No other vehicles were involved.

+'We can't heal': Family wants justice for man who lost both legs to a suspected drunk driver

+GLENDALE, Ariz. — Nearly two months after Jeremiah Washington lost both of his legs during a car accident, the suspected drunk driver that caused the tragedy has yet to be formally charged for the crash.
+Police arrested 47-year-old Jerry Odogui Hernandez following the accident on June 25, but he...

 Comments / 0